 Premium lenses, also known as Multifocal lenses, will have more than one point of focus.
 Multifocal lenses may correct near, far and in-between vision, which will lead to less dependency on glasses.
-If premium lenses are selected, then your surgery is laser-assisted.
-A laser-assisted surgery is an advanced method that results in a better visual outcome.
+If premium lenses are selected, then your surgery will be laser-assisted.
+A laser-assisted surgery is an advanced surgery method that results in a better visual outcome.

 There are two different types of multifocal lenses currently available: the diffractive multifocal IOL and refractive multifocal IOL.

 - Diffractive multifocal: provides excellent reading vision and very good distance vision.
 The intermediate vision is acceptable.
 However, some patients who do lots of computer work might need to get a pair of intermediate vision glasses to make intermediate work more comfortable.